msalvaris/gpu_monitor/README.md

 GRAFANA_DATA_LOCATION=/tmp/grafana
 INFLUXDB_DATA_LOCATION=/tmp/influxdb

 Please change them to appropriate values.
-The data location entries will tell Grafana and InfluxDB where to store their data so that when the containers are destroyed the data remains.
+The data location entries (GRAFANA_DATA_LOCATION, INFLUXDB_DATA_LOCATION) will tell Grafana and InfluxDB where to store their data so that when the containers are destroyed the data remains.
-Once you have edited it rename *example.env* to *.env*
+Once you have edited it rename *example.env* to *.env*.

 Now inside the folder that contains the file you can run the command below and it will give you the various commands you can execute.
 ```bash